 Paneling on the walls were covered with ¼’ drywall and painted.
 Glass shelving was mounted to visually open up the space while providing needed storage.
 The existing stone floors were polished and the hardwood floors were refinished.
 A full house generation HVAC system was installed.
 This system and all of the lighting were set up on an internet access port enabling the homeowners to control the settings while away from home.

-Seth Chandlee and Jim Chandlee, related co-owners and partners of Chandlee and Sons Construction, performed this fun remodel project to bring smiles to friends’ faces by giving them a new, inviting environment for the creation of many meals to come.
+Seth Chandlee and Jim Chandlee, related co-owners and partners of Chandlee Construction Construction, performed this fun remodel project to bring smiles to friends’ faces by giving them a new, inviting environment for the creation of many meals to come.